kaarthik21/kaarthik21/README.md

 -->
 - 🔭 I’m currently an undergrad at NIT Trichy!
 - 🌱 I’m interested in Web development  and CTF's
-- 👯 I'm looking out for collaborating on any Hackathons, CTF's
+- 👯 I'm looking out for collaborating on any Hackathons and projects
 - 📫 Reach me out <a href="https://kaarthik21.github.io/html/index.html">here</a>

 <hr></hr>